 The Research Associate roles include:

-• On site management of research study implementation in LMICs, including setting up systems for data quality control, creating sampling frames and training data collectors.
+• On site management of research study and evaluation implementation in LMICs, including setting up systems for data quality control, creating sampling frames and training data collectors.

 • Draft background papers, literature reviews and support proposal development.